Redesigning Our Communities

 Why Growing Food Must Be Our Top Priority

-Philip Bogdonoff, Board Member and Co-Founder, Biodiversity for a Livable Climate D.C.
-Chapter
+Philip Bogdonoff, Board Member; Director, Bio4Climate’s D.C.
+Chapter, Biodiversity for a Livable Climate

 Philip Bogdonoff is a co-founder of Biodiversity for a Livable Climate’s Washington DC Chapter.
 He is a past trustee and board chair, Friends Community School; Co-founder, Sustainable Washington Alliance; Vice President, Millennium Institute; Consultant, World Bank Environment Department; Research Assistant, Section of Ecology and Systematics, Cornell University.
 Philip and Jim Laurie constructed Washington, DC’s first “Living Machine” more than 15 years ago.